 Unlocking all three or four sections of a tripod is also quicker.
 Folding down the tripod is easier and can be done with one swift motion.
 This means you can save some time instead of flipping individual locks.

-Can you fit this diagonally in carry on luggage?
+Can you this tripod diagonally in a carry on luggage?

-For reference, our best-seller, the TR344L Carbon Fiber Tripod folds down to approximately 24 inches long.
-It will fit diagonally on a regular carry on suitcase.
+For reference, our best-seller, the TR344L Professional Carbon Fiber Tripod folds down to approximately 24 inches long.
+It will fit diagonally on a regular carry-on suitcase.
 But that depends on the size.

 If necessary, you may take off an entire leg section to make it more compact.
 You can put it back once you arrive at your destination.

-You may also put the tripod in your check-in baggage.
+You may also put this heavy duty carbon fiber tripod in your check-in baggage.
 It fits larger suitcases too.
 Besides, some airlines will require you to remove the metal spikes inside the leg if you are going to carry it on the plane.

 If you need a more compact tripod, you may check out the TR344 Carbon Fiber Tripod.
 It folds smaller at 21 inches long.